ibois-epfl/Carnutes/INSTALL.md

 # 2-step install:

-1)  Add the content of the Carnutes folder with the codes to the "scripts" folder of Rhino.
+1)  Add the content of the src folder with the codes to the "scripts" folder of Rhino.
 (At every new release, the old files must be deleted)

 MacOS:
 ```